Houstin0/Superheroes-api-with-flask/README.md

 # Flask Code Challenge - Superheroes

-For this assessment, you'll be working on an API for tracking heroes and their superpowers.
+This repository contains an API for tracking heroes and their superpowers and a React frontend application

-In this repo, there is a Flask application with some features built out.
-There is also a fully built React frontend application, so you can test if your API is working.

 Your job is to build out the Flask API to add the functionality described in the deliverables below.